rohit252/graphdb/README.md

 ''' Project for representing covid dataset in knowledge graphs using graphDB '''

-Please install all below pre_requisite in order run the program:
+Please install all below pre-requisite in order to run the program:

 	- pip install pandas
 	- pip install rdflib